Euclideon/vaultclient/docs/UserGuide.md

 > Visualization pane on the right hand side in settings, press the checkbox and you've toggled it off.

 How do I lock altitude when moving the camera?
-> Press Space bar to toggle, or press the local altitude button in the'status' window (top left of the Scene window)
+> Press Space bar to toggle, or press the local altitude button in the'status' window (top left of the Scene window).

 How do I load my previous projects?
 > Press projects, and view the previous Euclideon vault projects from the dropdown box.

-How do I convert into UDS
+How do I convert into UDS?
 > Coverting to UDS is as simple as pressing the convert window and naming the output and selecting the destination of the coverted file.

 A coverting error occured, what do I do?
 > Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data intergrity.
-(Visuals may vary)
+(Visuals may vary).

 I want to demonstrate key features of my 3D model, how can I do that?
-> Check out the visualization dropdown box in the Settings pane, on the right hand side of the Vault Client
+> Check out the visualization dropdown box in the Settings pane, on the right hand side of the Vault Client.

 How do I adjust the mouse controls?
 > View Mouse Pivot bindings in the input and controls menu in settings.